tsaibrandon/ChessGame/README.md

 - Turn-based system with input validation and error handling

 Need To Fix
+- Function to allow players to select a different piece after already selecting one

 Features to Add
 - Check validation
 - Checkmate validation
 - Stalemate validation
+- Castling
+- En Passant